pedroduarte0/DotNetDataAccessTour/README.md

 - Repository layer
 - Application layer

+## Running the App - Run from Aspire

+An Aspire host is provided to run the WebDataDemo itself, SQL server and Seq as a container.
+Just run the `DotNetDataAccessTour.AppHost` project.
+Alternatively you can manually run each component as explained below.

-## Running the App - Create the Database
+## Running the App - Manually: Create the Database

 EF and its Migrations are not required for all of these variants, but it does provide a quick and easy way to get your data in place if you want to run these samples.
 Just run this command from the `WebDataDemo` folder: